 Bonus: Buffer hosts a seriously educational Twitter Chat each week.
 You can find details on that schedule and their topics here.

 For the content marketers and those that want to make money with a blog, Contently is invaluable.
-The content on their The Content Strategist blog spans all areas of content and social media marketing as well as branding and industry news.
+The content on their The Content Strategist blog spans all areas of content and social media marketing as well as branding, industry news, and even analytics.
 They provide real examples of the strategy behind some of the best known content marketing campaigns out there, i.e. Facebook’s memories campaign, GE’s reimagined comic books, Wired’s use of Instagram for new era journalism.
 And though Contently’s business strategy is built upon growing content for brands, not everything they publish follow the “more is best” attitude.
 They also publish content for B2B and ecommerce readers –– much of it focused on how scarce content can work just as well as a high-volume.

 Bonus: Contently also has a The Freelancer blog, which is targeted toward freelancers.
 If you want to make some extra income, hop on over there and begin learning about that business.
 Or, if you are looking for freelancers, this area of their site is a good place to learn how to find, hire and manage remote employees.